fiskaltrust/faq/qna/DE-certified-online-TSE.md

 ## Question

-I want to roll out with a Cloud TSE and  i do not want to wait any longer.
-What options do i have?
+I want to roll out with a Cloud TSE and  I do not want to wait any longer.
+What options do I have?

 ## Question